Paulocracy/text_and_drawing_editor/README.md

 * HTTPS integration protocol?
 * Bulma as responsive CSS style kit?
-* Explain "id" and "base id"?
+* Explain "id" and "base id" in the TypeScript code?
 * Typing for single widgets and the widget list by using classes and enums?
 * Follow a specific TS/JS style guide
 * Write a documentation